Nia is a cardiac sonographer, growing artist, and writer who enjoys traveling and gaining experiences through living life to the fullest.

-- Properly position patients to ensure that accurate scans are produced.
+- Properly position patients to ensure that accurate scans are produced

-- Operate machines to examine a patient’s bones, soft tissues, or organs.
+- Operate machines to examine a patient’s bones, soft tissues, or organs

-- Maintain patient records as well as equipment.
+- Maintain patient records as well as equipment

-- Associate degree in radiography.
+- Associate degree in radiography

-- Pass a certification exam from the American Registry of Radiologic Technologists (ARRT).
+- Pass a certification exam from the American Registry of Radiologic Technologists (ARRT)

-Average is $54,000.
+The average is $54,000.

 9. Emergency Medical Technician & Paramedic

 Emergency Medical Technicians (EMTs) respond to emergencies, such as car accidents or medical emergencies.
 They offer immediate care to patients before they are transported to a medical facility for further treatment.
-Paramedics can be seen as a more advanced EMT since they require further training and education.
+Paramedics can be seen as more advanced EMTs since they require further training and education.
 They perform more invasive and pharmacological interventions.

-- Transport patients to medical facilities.
+- Transport patients to medical facilities

-- Paramedics can offer some early life-support measures, such as administering a breathing tube or IV fluids.
+- Paramedics can offer some early life-support measures, such as administering a breathing tube or IV fluids

 - Must complete EMT basic training.
-This can take between six months to two year.
+This can take between six months to two years

-- Must pass a licensing exam administered by the National Registry of Emergency Medical Technicians (NREMT).
+- Must pass a licensing exam administered by the National Registry of Emergency Medical Technicians (NREMT)

-- Paramedics will need an associate degree in emergency medical technology.
+- Paramedics will need an associate degree in emergency medical technology

-Average for an EMT is around $35,000.
+The average for an EMT is around $35,000.
 The average for a paramedic is around $42,000.